-By this point our tummies were beginning to let us know it was time for a long overdue lunch, so we headed back down into the city to hunt out some sustainance.
+By this point our tummies were beginning to let us know it was time for a long overdue lunch, so we headed back down into the city to hunt out some sustenance.

-A solid meal later and we were ready to do some more exploring – and there’s plenty to be done in Prague!
+A delicious meal later and we were ready to do some more exploring – and there’s plenty to be done in Prague!

 The John Lennon wall is one of Prague’s most colourful sights, with a fascinating history.
 During the 1980s, under the Communist regime, Czechs began decorating the wall with graffiti inspired by John Lennon and the Beatles as a form of protest.
 Once condemned by the authorities, after the fall of Communism the wall remained a symbol of peace, love and freedom.
 Today, it’s legal to paint on the wall and it undergoes continual change.

 Naturally, we weren’t going to let an opportunity like this go to waste.
 Armed with spray paint which we borrowed from our awesome hostel (Hostel One Home), we headed to the wall to add our contributions.

 Knowing our creations would most likely be painted over in the following days, I went for a festive design (it’s never too early) of a Christmas tree.
 The John Lennon wall was without doubt one of my favourite sights in Prague; it may just be a humble wall covered in graffiti, but I love what it represents and the history behind it.
 The fact you can leave a little memento in Prague is also pretty cool!